hjcolcord/cs-400-XTeam-85/proposal.md

-# X-Team 85 Project Proposal
+# PC Part Store Inventory Proposal

 See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code for tips on using *Markdown* tags to format __.md__ files